zeek/zeek-docs/scripts/base/bif/zeek.bif.zeek.rst

    :Type: :zeek:type:`function` (f: :zeek:type:`string`) : :zeek:type:`bool`

-   Initializes MMDB for later use of lookup_asn.
+   Initializes MMDB for later use of lookup_asn or lookup_autonomous_system.
    Requires Zeek to be built with ``libmaxminddb``.